datachain-uit/ZCLS-for-CirMetrics/README.md

 # For batch sizes 128+ use space size of 16384 or higher
 export NODE_OPTIONS="--max-old-space-size=16384"
 ```
+<a id="performance-metrics"></a>

+### Additional Configuration
+Additional configurations are available in the setup scripts located in the `src/scripts/` folder, including:
+- ZKP scheme selection (Groth16/PLONK) for compilation and proving
+- PTAU size configuration for ceremony generation and circuit compilation
+- Optimization levels and other advanced parameters

 ## 📈 Performance Metrics

 The application automatically tracks and displays comprehensive performance metrics for batch processing and withdrawal operations: